Funding packages for MASc and PhD Students

 - GRDA also comes with $1,000 for MASc students and $2,000 for PhD students.

-The candidate submits a list of publications and an impact statement (one-page) to the final examination committee.
+The applicant will submit the completed application form and a list of publications and an impact statement (one-page) in PDF format to David Duong (email@example.com).

 Evaluation and Recommendation